martin-henz/martin-henz/_posts/2022-05-02-ece-with-call-cc.md

 "a"
 "nuclear alarm"
 ```
-If you replace the line `"nuclear", "bomb"` with `"neat", "bicycle"`,
+If you replace the line `"nuclear", "bomb",` with `"neat", "bicycle",`,
 the program will display:
 ``` js
 "this"